All Products

 SELECT * FROM hologres.hg_dynamic_table_properties WHERE dynamic_table_name='<dynamic_table_name>';

-Query the data lineage of dynamic tables
+View the data lineage of a Dynamic Table

 Visualization

-• DataWorks Data Map: DataWorks Data Map automatically collects and displays the data lineage of dynamic tables.
+• DataWorks Data Map: DataWorks Data Map automatically collects and displays the data lineage of Dynamic Tables.
 For more information, see Data lineage.

-SQL
+SQL method

-View the data lineage of a single dynamic table
+View the data lineage of a single Dynamic Table

 SELECT